Virginia Security Deposit Laws

 2. Allowable Deductions on a Tenant’s Security Deposit

-Under virginia landlord tenant law,landlords in Virginia have a right to make deductions on their tenant’s security deposit.
+Under Virginia landlord tenant law,landlords in Virginia have a right to make deductions on their tenant’s security deposit.
 There is one caveat, though.
 The security deposit deduction must be legitimate.
-In other words, you can’t simply make deductions to a tenant’s security deposit for whatever reason.
+In other words, a landlord can’t make deductions to a tenant’s security deposit for no reason.

 Under Virginia security deposit law the following are legitimate reasons for deductions: